DockYard/ember-app-shell/README.md

 ### `ember server` fails to start

-If `ember server` results in a long idle time followed by an error similar to this, try enabling the `disableSandbox` option.
+If `ember server` results in a long idle time followed by an error similar to this, try enabling adding `--no-sandbox` to the `chromeFlags` option.
 ```
 Error: connect ECONNREFUSED 127.0.0.1:44625
     at Object._errnoException (util.js:1021:11)
     at _exceptionWithHostPort (util.js:1043:20)
     at TCPConnectWrap.afterConnect [as oncomplete] (net.js:1175:14)
 ```
+This may be needed on certain UNIX systems, which need this flag as a workaround to get chrome headless running (see https://github.com/GoogleChrome/chrome-launcher/issues/6 and https://github.com/GoogleChrome/lighthouse/issues/2726).

 ## Legal